MassiMart/FLEXPART-WRF_AirIntrusions/README.md

   - *tl_flux_flag*, it is used to select only those parcel entering the TL when the results are written out.
 If the parcel enters the TL, *tl_flux_flag* is equal tp +1.
 Otherwise, it is equal to -999. (see *ai1_intrusionoutput.f90*);
   - *tl_transition_time*, it computes the time required by the parcel to reach the TL from the PBL top and it is calculated as *tl_entering_time* - *free_atm_entring_time*.

-Then, the subroutine *ai1_thermodyn_computation.f90* is called in order to compute the thermodynamic varibales associated to this parcel before its entrance in the TL.
+Then, the subroutine *ai1_thermodyn_computation.f90* is called in order to compute the thermodynamic variables associated to this parcel before its entrance in the TL.
 Third, the computation of the parcel residence time is performed considering different scenarios:
  1) the parcel continues moving upward and it enters the stratosphere.
 If then the parcel re-enters the TL from the stratosphere, its residence time is no more computed.
  2) the parcel returns in the troposphere from the TL.
 It does not take into account those parcels that entered the stratosphere and then returned to the TL.
  3) the parcel remains in the TL until the end of the simulation.
 It does not take into account those parcels that entered the stratosphere and then returned to the TL.
  4) the parcel remains in the TL until it is terminated because it leaves the domain.
 It does not take into account those parcels that entered the stratosphere and then returned to the TL.

- **Brief explanation of how the intrusion into the Stratosphere are identified**
+ **Brief explanation of how the intrusion into the stratosphere are identified**
  The rationale is very similar to the one described for the TL, hence here only the differences are reported.
  The computation of the parcel residence time is done considering three different scenarios:

-   1) the parcel returns in the troposphere from the Stratosphere.
+   1) the parcel returns in the troposphere from the stratosphere.
    2) the parcel remains in the stratosphere until the end of the simulation.
    3) the parcel remains in the stratosphere untile it is terminated.
 ### ai1_intrusionout.f90